Conductivity of charge-neutral multicomponent 2D electron-hole system

 In our recent work~\cite{Huang2026}, we studied the effect of carrier--carrier interactions on magnetotransport in p-doped HgTe quantum wells in the degenerate regime~\cite{Huang2026}.
-There, the system hosts both massless Dirac holes and massive holes, with the chemical potential lying above the energy gap $\mu > \Delta$, with $\Delta$ the energy gap for massive holes subsistem, counted from the Dirac point.
-Using the Boltzmann transport equation, we calculated interaction-induced corrections to magnetoconductivity, magnetoresistivity, and classical Hall resistivity.
-The analysis showed that when both the massive and Dirac hole types coexist, finite interactions-mediated corrections appear.
+There, the system hosts both massless Dirac holes and massive holes, with the chemical potential lying above the energy gap, $\mu > \Delta$, where $\Delta$ is the energy gap of the massive-hole subsystem, measured from the Dirac point.
+The analysis showed that when both the massive and Dirac holes coexist, finite interactions-mediated corrections appear.
 These scale as $T^2$ for short-range interactions and $T^2\ln(1/T)$ for unscreened Coulomb interactions; both are suppressed in the case of a strong magnetic field.

 That study was restricted to the degenerate electron and hole gas regime.
-A complementary non-degenerate regime, where carrier densities are low enough for Boltzmann statistics to apply, has not been addressed within the same framework.
-This regime is relevant at higher temperatures or lower doping levels, with the chemical potential set self-consistently by charge neutrality.
-At relatively high temperatures or near the charge neutrality point, the carriers are non-degenerate and the chemical potential $\mu$ lies close to the Dirac point within the gap (Fig.~\ref{Fig2}(a)).
+A complementary non-degenerate regime, where some of the carrier's densities are low enough for Boltzmann statistics to apply, has not been addressed within the same framework.
+This regime is relevant at higher temperatures, with the chemical potential set self-consistently by charge neutrality.

-In this work, we consider the case $\mu \approx 0$ (in the vicinity of the Dirac point), where both the Dirac electrons and holes and the massive holes form a dilute gas well described by the Boltzmann statistics ($T \gg |\mu|$).
+In this manuscript, we consider the case of a 2D system acquiring charge carriers with the dispersion presented in Fig.~\ref{Fig2}(a).
 Thus, we consider a similar HgTe-based quantum well system, but now operating in the charge neutrality regime, where the total electron density precisely balances the sum of the densities contributed by the two distinct hole species.
-In this regime, all charge carriers are thermally activated both in the massless and massive sectors across the energy gap $\Delta$, leading to equilibrium carrier densities that exhibit an exponential dependence on temperature.
+In this regime, the massive holes are thermally activated across the energy gap $\Delta$, gradually replacing the contribution from massless holes as temperature increases.
 Crucially, the chemical potential is not pinned by external doping; instead, it is determined self-consistently from the charge neutrality condition as a function of temperature.